- 1 Medicinal benefits of yarrow (Achillea millefolium L. )

 Internal use remedies with yarrow herb

-Astringent and anti- diarrheic: Being very rich in tannins, as well as chamazulene and apigenin, bestows it anti-diarrhoeic and astringent properties.
-Very useful when having diarrhoea or colitis.
+- Astringent and anti- diarrheic: Being very rich in tannins, as well as chamazulene and apigenin, bestows it anti-diarrheic and astringent properties.
+Very useful when having diarrhea or colitis.
 (Infusion of a tea spoonful of floral summits by each glass of water.
 Drink a couple of cups a day.)

 Because of being astringent, antibacterial and antispasmodic properties, it is interesting to use in the treatment of diverticulosis or diverticulitis.
 (Infusion of this plant half teaspoon per cup of water.
 2 cups per day)

-Circulatory system diseases: To diminish blood pressure one can drink a couple of glasses of the above mentioned infusion.
-In the same way a maceration can be realised with three spoonfuls of floral summits in a litre of white wine during 7 days.
+- Circulatory system diseases: To diminish blood pressure one can drink a couple of glasses of the above mentioned infusion.
+In the same way a maceration can be realised with three spoonfuls of floral summits in a liter of white wine during 7 days.
 Drink three little cups a day, each one after each main meal.

 The same that happens with the leg and anal veins, is also applicable to the general inflammation of blood vessels (Phlebitis, cataracts, etc.).
 All this properties must be attributed to the anti-inflammatory properties of azulene and specially to the salicylic acid.

 High in tannins, chamazulene, apigenin, and luteolin that give it astringent properties.
 The powder of yarrow can be inhaled through the nose to treat nosebleed.
 (Inhale a speck of dust made by grinding the dry plant)

-- Respiratory tract: Acid ascorbic – vitamin C – because of its bactericide and depurative properties makes it suitable for the treatment of most frequent respiratory diseases, such as bronchitis, cold and influenza as well as to a avoid respiratory spasms in tuberculosis, asthma, allergies and hay fever (Steam inhalation of a handful of flowers in a litre of hot water)
+- Respiratory tract: Acid ascorbic – vitamin C – because of its bactericide and depurative properties makes it suitable for the treatment of most frequent respiratory diseases, such as bronchitis, cold and influenza as well as to a avoid respiratory spasms in tuberculosis, asthma, allergies and hay fever (Steam inhalation of a handful of flowers in a liter of hot water)

-In all these anomalies, a mixing of tincture of camomile and yarrow can be a very good resource.
+In all these anomalies, a mixing of tincture of chamomile and yarrow can be a very good resource.
 (Take 4 daily drops after the main three meals) The infusions of this plant with chamomile are useful to treat gastric ulcers (Infusions of a teaspoon o this plant and a teaspoon of chamomile.
 3 cups a day)